Yogesh19921/MultiThreadedLinkedList/README.md

   **_javac *.java_**
 3. Go to the parent folder and run it from there using the command.
   **_java multithreadedlinkedlist.MultiThreadedLinkedList_** where multithreadedlinkedlist is the name of your package folder.

+To Use it in one of yor programs, just copy every class except multithreadedlinkedlist.
+For using it, you can check out the code in multithreadedlinkedlist's main method.